• Skip to main content

 Notes

-• To save time cook the quinoa ahead and once cooled refrigerate, covered, for up to 3 days.
+• To save time cook the quinoa ahead and once cooled refrigerate it, covered, and use the following day.

 • I recommend using ground turkey with approx. 7% fat.
 Anything less might produce dry meatballs.

-• This recipe will also work with ground pork or chicken.
+• This recipe will also work with ground pork and chicken.

 • Freeze in an airtight container for up to 3 months.